Hampton Court Palace Garden Tour

-This tour is not available at the moment as Hampton Court remains closed due to the coronavirus and it is uncertain when tours will be allowed to restart.
+This tour is not available at the moment because, although Hampton Court is now open following the coronavirus pandemic, tours are not allowed.
+It is unclear when this will change.

 Take a tour with me of one of England's grandest gardens where there is history hidden around every corner.
 With 66 acres to look at, there is plenty of choice!